-However, there are still a few situations that are excluded from first-party coverage, which include routine wear and tear, depreciation of your bike, any electrical or mechanical breakdown, and damages to consumable spares like tyres, tubes, or damages when the driver did not possess a valid driving license, or was under the influence of alcohol or other intoxicating substances.
+However, there are still a few situations that are excluded from first-party coverage.
+These include routine wear and tear, depreciation of your bike, electrical or mechanical breakdown, and damage to consumable spares like tyres and tubes.

 No, first-party bike insurance is not compulsory.
 The Motor Vehicles Act, 1988, only requires third-party insurance for all bike owners.